One Dead, Seven Missing After Two Japanese Military Helicopters Crash - UrduPoint

 In January 2022, a Japanese fighter jet crashed in waters off central Ishikawa region, killing two pilots on board.

-And in 2019, an F-35A stealth jet crashed into the sea after taking off from northeastern Japan on a training mission.
+And in 2019, an F-35A stealth jet crashed into the sea after taking off from northeastern Japan on a training mission, killing a pilot.

-The pilot, who died in the crash, appeared to have suffered spatial disorientation.

 Last November an Osprey military aircraft belonging to the US military crashed off Japan, killing all eight people on board, in the latest of a string of fatal accidents.